arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 	_The Yahoo Identity Provider configuration page_

 6. You can follow the same steps to add Google as an Identity Provider.
-You‚Äôll end up with the Identity Providers list shown below.
+Youíll end up with the Identity Providers list shown below.

 	![Identity Providers configured](Images/identity-providers-configured.png?raw=true)